Dolutegravir

-Dolutegravir (DTG), sold under the brand name Tivicay or Instgra, is an antiretroviral medication used, together with other medication, to treat HIV/AIDS.
+Dolutegravir, sold under the brand names Tivicay and Tivicay PD, is an antiretroviral medication used, together with other medication, to treat HIV/AIDS.
 It may also be used, as part of post exposure prophylaxis, to prevent HIV infection following potential exposure.
 It is taken by mouth.

 Common side effects include trouble sleeping, feeling tired, diarrhea, high blood sugar, and headache.
 Severe side effects may include allergic reactions and liver problems.
-Concerns that usage during pregnancy can result in harm to the baby have been refuted by further studies that show there is no statistical difference in neural tube defects from the usage of dolutegravir compared to other antiretrovirals.
 It is unclear if use during breastfeeding is safe.
 Dolutegravir is an HIV integrase strand transfer inhibitor which blocks the functioning of HIV integrase which is needed for viral replication.

 Dolutegravir was approved for medical use in the United States in 2013.
 It is on the World Health Organization's List of Essential Medicines.
-Abacavir/dolutegravir/lamivudine, a combination with abacavir and lamivudine is also available.
-As of 2019, the World Health Organization (WHO) recommends DTG as the first- and second-line treatment for all persons with HIV.
+Single tablet regimen combination drugs containing dolutegravir, such as dolutegravir/rilpivirine, dolutegravir/lamivudine, and abacavir/dolutegravir/lamivudine, are also available.
+As of 2019, the World Health Organization (WHO) recommends dolutegravir as the first- and second-line treatment for all persons with HIV.

 Medical use

+In the United States, dolutegravir is indicated in combination with other antiretroviral agents for the treatment of HIV-1 infection in adults (treatment-naïve or -experienced) and in children (treatment-naïve or -experienced but integrase strand transferase inhibitor (INSTI)-naïve) weighing at least 2 kg; or in combination with rilpivirine as a complete regimen for the treatment of HIV-1 infection in adults to replace the current antiretroviral regimen in those who are virologically suppressed (HIV-1 RNA less than 50 copies/mL) on a stable antiretroviral regimen for at least six months with no history of treatment failure or known substitutions associated with resistance to either antiretroviral agent.

 Dolutegravir is approved for use in a broad population of HIV-infected patients.
 It can be used to treat HIV-infected adults who have never taken HIV therapy (treatment-naïve) and HIV-infected adults who have previously taken HIV therapy (treatment-experienced), including those who have been treated with other integrase strand transfer inhibitors.
 Tivicay is also approved for children ages 12 years and older weighing at least 40 kilograms (kg) who are treatment-naïve or treatment-experienced but have not previously taken other integrase strand transfer inhibitors.

-In the European Union it is indicated, in combination with other anti-retroviral medicinal products, for the treatment of Human Immunodeficiency Virus (HIV) infected adults, adolescents and children above six years of age.
+In the European Union, dolutegravir is indicated, in combination with other antiretroviral medicinal products, for the treatment of HIV-infected adults, adolescents and children above six years of age and weighing at least 14 kg; or in combination with other antiretroviral medicinal products for the treatment of HIV-infected adults, adolescents and children at least four weeks of age or older and weighing at least 3 kg.

-In June 2020, the indication for dolutegravir in the US was updated to include children at least four weeks old and weighing at least 3 kg (6.61 pounds).
+In June 2020, the indication for dolutegravir in the US was expanded to include children at least four weeks old and weighing at least 3 kg (6.61 pounds).